Kiranpanjam/sample-git/README.md

-This is readme file for fleet repo
+This is readme file for fleet repo.
+CHecking git gui.